Cinema of Afghanistan: Outside Afghanistan

-Since many filmmakers fled the country due to war, they began to make films outside Afghanistan.
-Some notable films made outside Afghanistan include the Shirin Gul-o-Shir Agha trilogy made in Russia, Foreign Land, Loori, Sheraghai Daghalbaaz, In the Wrong Hands, Shade of Fire, (Asheyana) London (khana Badosh) London (Do Atash) Holland (Waris) Holland 3 Friends, Al Qarem in United States, Shekast in Pakistan, Aftaab e Bighroob in Tajikistan, Kidnapping in Germany and in Italy Gridami, by Razi Mohebi.

-Most notable of all were Academy Award submission FireDancer and French-based film Earth and Ashes.
+Many filmmakers fled the country due to war, and began to make films outside Afghanistan.
+Some films made outside Afghanistan include the Shirin Gul-o-Shir Agha trilogy made in Russia, Foreign Land, Loori, Sheraghai Daghalbaaz, In the Wrong Hands (2002), Shade of Fire, Asheyana and Khana Badosh in the UK, Do Atash and Waris in the Netherlands, 3 Friends and Al Qarem (2006) in the United States, Shekast in Pakistan, Aftaab e Bighroob in Tajikistan, Kidnapping in Germany, and Gridami in Italy.
+Most notable of all were Academy Award submission FireDancer (2002) and French-based film Earth and Ashes (2004).

 Foreign films

-Many foreign films were made within Afghanistan, including Indian films like Feroz Khan's Dharmatma and Khuda Gawah, and the American film The Beast.
+Many foreign films were made within Afghanistan, including Indian films like Feroz Khan's Dharmatma (1975) and Khuda Gawah (1992), and the American film The Beast (1988).

-Some films made in or relating to Afghanistan have been made, including Rambo III, Kabul Express, Escape From Taliban and the British film In This World.
-The Hollywood-produced The Kite Runner (2007) earned a nomination in the 80th Academy Awards for "Best Achievement in Music Written for Motion Pictures, Original Score".
+Some films relating to Afghanistan include Rambo III (1988), the British film In This World (2002), Escape From Taliban (2003) and Kabul Express (2006).
+The Hollywood-produced The Kite Runner (2007) earned a nomination in the 80th Academy Awards for Best Original Score.

 In the mid-20th century one of the most popular foreign films that ran in Kabul's cinemas was the American epic Gone with the Wind (1939).